Accessing YASTN tensors#

 The type of the returned tensor depends on the backend, i.e.

-.
+numpy.ndarrayortorch.tensor.
 Blocks are ordered according to increasing charges on each leg.
-It is possible to supply a list of additional charge sectors to be included by explictly specifyinglegs
+It is possible to supply a list of additional charge sectors to be included by explictly specifyinglegs.
+Specifiedlegsshould be consistent with current structure of the tensor.
+This allows to fill in extra zero blocks.- Parameters:

 legs (dict[int, yastn.Leg]) – specify extra charge sectors on the legs by adding desired

-under legs’s index into dictionary.native (bool) – output native tensor (ignoring meta-fusion of legs).
+yastn.Legunder legs’s index into dictionary.native (bool) – output native tensor (ignoring meta-fusion of legs).

 reverse (bool) – reverse the order in which blocks are sorted.
 Default order is ascending in values of block’s charges.

-- Tensor.to_nonsymmetric(legs=None, native=False, reverse=False) yastn.Tensor #
+- Tensor.to_nonsymmetric(legs=None, native=False, reverse=False) yastn.Tensor#

 Create equivalent

-with no explict symmetry.
+yastn.Tensorwith no explict symmetry.
 All blocks of the original tensor are accummulated into a single block.Blocks are ordered according to increasing charges on each leg.
 It is possible to supply a list of additional charge sectors to be included by explictly specifying

-.
+legs.
 These legs should be consistent with current structure of the tensor.
 This allows to fill in extra zero blocks.Note

 YASTN structure is redundant since resulting tensor is effectively just a single dense block.
 To obtain this single dense block directly, use

-.- Parameters:
+yastn.Tensor.to_dense().- Parameters:

 legs (dict[int, yastn.Leg]) – specify extra charge sectors on the legs by adding desired

-under legs’s index into dictionary.native (bool) – output native tensor (ignoring meta-fusion of legs).
+yastn.Legunder legs’s index into dictionary.native (bool) – output native tensor (ignoring meta-fusion of legs).

 reverse (bool) – reverse the order in which blocks are sorted.
 Default order is ascending in values of block’s charges.

-- Tensor.to_numpy(legs=None, native=False, reverse=False) numpy.ndarray #
+- Tensor.to_numpy(legs=None, native=False, reverse=False) numpy.ndarray#

 Create dense

-corresponding to the symmetric tensor.
-Seeyastn.to_dense()
+numpy.ndarray`corresponding to the symmetric tensor.
+Seeyastn.to_dense().

-- Tensor.to_raw_tensor() numpy.ndarray | torch.tensor #
+- Tensor.to_raw_tensor() numpy.ndarray | torch.tensor#

 If the symmetric tensor has just a single non-empty block, return raw tensor representing that block.